-Both a Hard Copy and an electronic copy of the fully executed contract with all required certifications will be submitted to the PM prior to issuing the Notice to Proceed.
+The LPA will submit both a hard copy and an electronic copy of the fully executed contract with all required certifications to the PM prior to the PM issuing the Notice to Proceed.
 The electronic copy shall be in pdf form and all sections shall be bookmarked.